About Our Team & What We Do

-We practice Mondays and Thursdays 7-10pm, with location varying by quarter.
+We practice Mondays and Thursdays 7-9pm, with location varying by quarter.
 An up-to-date location for practice is generally available on this website's front page.
 Our team is no cuts, and we pay the cost of all tournament fees and travel costs for every student interested in playing.
 The team requires no time commitment from its members.
 Any UChicago student can attend as many or as few practices and tournaments as they'd like throughout the year!
-Although practices last three hours, players are free to show up late or leave early.
+Although practices last two hours, players are free to show up late or leave early.

-Please note: There are generally no regular practices on finals week, or over the summer.
 Get in touch with us below if you have any questions about practice!

 Since we are very well-funded, our team travels to about 15 tournaments each year, in places as near as Urbana-Champaign and Ann Arbor, and as far as New Orleans, Berkeley, Boston, and Oxford.
 With some exceptions (primarily Oxford Open), we bring all interested players to tournaments.
 For most tournaments, we leave campus Friday night or Saturday morning and return Saturday night.
 Subscribe to our listserv or contact us for more details.
 For some tournaments, questions are written by the playing teams, but novices are never required to write questions!
 Tournaments for the current season are listed on the Schedule.